 Make a backup of your files in an off-site secure location.
 If you have a situation like ransomware that locks up your computer, you’ll be able to get around this issue because you have your data backed up and encrypted.
 The way these backup services work is that you pay a fee and then you back up your data to their off-site Cloud Storage.

-Essentially, the way ransomware works is that once a hacker takes control of your computer, you have to pay them to get your computer back or else it will be destroyed or compromised.
+Essentially, the way ransomware works are that once a hacker takes control of your computer, you have to pay them to get your computer back, or else it will be destroyed or compromised.
 But by having your data encrypted and backed up, you won’t be at the mercy of these types of attacks.

 Here are some simple things you can do: